neuva2025/za34567/README.md

 A full fledged Swiggy for the college campus with real time delivery updates and a best way to fill your packets with money

-If you are a person who buys snacks and frinks to your frds
+If you are a person who buys Snacks and Drinks to your frds

 or did u get a last minute call from your frd to buy some snacks on the way to class